humu2009/tinygl.js/README.md

 [more ...](https://github.com/humu2009/tinygl.js/wiki/Examples)

-Browser Requirements
+Environment Requirements
 --------------------

-TinyGL.js depends on [Canvas](http://caniuse.com/#feat=canvas) and  [Typed Arrays](http://caniuse.com/#feat=typedarrays).
-Make sure your browser supports these features to run codes with TinyGL.js.
+TinyGL.js (This one) depends on [Typed Arrays](http://caniuse.com/#feat=typedarrays).
+Make sure your environment supports these features to run codes with TinyGL.js.

 Known Issues
 ------------